 The model developed in previous section is akin to most SFC models.
 As such, it is demandled both in the short- and in the long-run.
 It is implicitly assumed that labour force is plentiful and does not represent a binding constraint for firms' production plans.
-This allows us to focus on the effect of two additional types of constraints: the progressive depletion of material and energy reserves or 'natural capital', and the increase in the atmospheric temperature (climate change) due to production activities.
+This allows us to focus on the effect of a different type of constraint: the availability of material and energy reserves or 'natural capital' and the progressive depletion of it due to production activities.
 On the supply side, a Leontief production function is used to determine potential output.
-In other words, in line with the Keynes-Sraffa tradition, we reject the standard (neoclassical) hypothesis of smooth substitutability between inputs.
+In other words, in line with Keynesian and Sraffian traditions, we reject the standard (neoclassical) hypothesis of smooth substitutability between inputs.
 As a result, no adjustment in production techniques through changes in relative prices is allowed.
-This modelling choice rules out the possibility of countering material and energy reserves' depletion through an increase in their unit market prices.
+This modelling choice rules out the possibility of counter material and energy reserves' depletion through an increase in their market prices.
 Socially and ecologically suboptimal results are possible and persistent in our model.
-The role of the State and the innovation cascade triggered by government MOIS are also considered.
+The role of the State and of the innovation cascade triggered by government MOIS is also considered.

-More precisely, the link between government spending, innovation and 'green investment' undertaken by private firms (meaning, the type of investment that enables reducing matter and energy intensity coefficients) is embedded in the following subset of equations:
+More precisely, the link between government spending, innovation and private 'green investment' (meaning, investment that enables reducing the impact of economic growth on the depletion rate of material and energy reserves) is embedded in the following subset of equations: